mobajemu-msft/groove-api-documentation/Groove/Groove service REST Reference/Groove Service REST Reference.md

 # Groove Service REST Reference

 The Groove Service delivers Groove functionality to third-party application developers for integration within their own apps and possibly for revenue sharing.
-The role of the service is to abstract and merge all existing Xbox entertainment services into a single entry point with a set of consistent and simple APIs that hide the complexity of background services.
+The role of the service is to abstract and merge all existing Groove entertainment services into a single entry point with a set of consistent and simple APIs that hide the complexity of background services.

 The API follows the REST API convention and returns JSON (or XML) results.
 The following calling conventions are used: